 Retirement income can come from numerous sources, including your employer’s 401(k) plan, an individual retirement account and taxable brokerage accounts.
 Bonds and annuities can also help create regular income, but they work in different ways.
 That’s because one is a debt instrument and the other is an insurance policy.
 Understanding the differences between the two will highlight the strengths of each one.
+A financial advisor can also help you build a retirement income plan for your future.

-Bonds vs. Annuities: The Basics
+Bonds vs. Annuities: What’s the Difference?

 The first step in evaluating bonds and annuities as an investment tool is understanding what they are and how they work.